fl1ckje/GNSS-SDR-Assistant/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Discord](https://img.shields.io/badge/chat-on_discord-%237289DA.svg)

-GNSS-SDR-Assistant is a python application with graphical user interface (GUI) for monitoring the internal status of the software receiver defined (SDR) by GNSS-SDR in real time.
+GNSS-SDR-Assistant is a python application with graphical user interface (GUI) for monitoring the internal status of the software receiver defined by GNSS-SDR in real time.

 GUI is implemented with [DearPyGUI].
 Spectrum analyzer is implemented with [GNU Radio].